 Paying In Cash

 You can still get financing if you're building your own home, but you'll likely need to get it from your bank or credit union.
 One type of loan, a construction-to-permanent loan, is designed specifically for people building their own homes.
 If you don't get this type of loan, you'll instead have to take out separate construction and mortgage loans.
 The standard down payment for these loans is 20 percent of the home's total cost, but depending upon your credit score and income, you might be able to negotiate for a lower down payment.
+If you qualify for an FHA loan, you might only have to put down 3.5 percent.

 Nothing ever goes completely as planned.
 You might hate the new bathroom or discover that laying tile is much more expensive than originally planned.
 Add a cushion to your budget that is equal to 10 percent to 20 percent of the total project cost so you can cover your expenses if you end up going over budget.